zotero-chinese/styles/tests/styles/444chongqing-university/test.md

   <div class="csl-entry">[86]	J. Pearson.
 Fat Talk and Its Effects on State-Based Body Image in Women[Z].
 Sydney, NSW, Australia, 2018.</div>
   <div class="csl-entry">[87]	D. De Boer, T. LaFavor.
 The Art and Significance of Successfully Identifying Resilient Individuals A Person-Focused Approach[Z]//Perspectives on resilience: Conceptualization, measurement, and enhancement.
 Portland, OR, United States, 2018.</div>
   <div class="csl-entry">[88]	L. Harris.
 Instructional Leadership Perceptions and Practices of Elementary School Leaders[D].
 University of Virginia, 2014.</div>
   <div class="csl-entry">[89]	M. M. Hollander.
-Resistance to Authority: Methodological Innovations and New Lessons from the Milgram Experiment[D].
+Resistance to Authority: Methodological Innovations and New Lessons from the Milgram Experiment: 10289373[D].
 University of Wisconsin–Madison, 2017.</div>
   <div class="csl-entry">[90]	V. H. Hutcheson.
 Dealing with Dual Differences: Social Coping Strategies of Gifted and Lesbian, Gay, Bisexual, Transgender, and Queer Adolescents[D].
 The College of William &#38; Mary, 2012.</div>
   <div class="csl-entry">[91]	L. A. Mirabito, N. C. Heck.
 Bringing LGBTQ Youth Theater into the Spotlight[J].
 Psychology of Sexual Orientation and Gender Diversity, 2016, 3(4): 499-500.</div>
   <div class="csl-entry">[92]	E. Brodsky.
 The Year We Thought about Love[Z].
 2016.</div>